umami-software/website/content/tracker-config.md

 ## data-do-not-track

-A visitor can indicate they don't want to be tracked by changing a setting in their browser.
 You can configure Umami to respect the visitor's **Do Not Track** setting.

 Usage: